Whilst all the tow was sleepy

 You see-well-yes, oh dear,

-The thing is dear old Wumberlog
+thing is dear old Wumberlog

 I'm petrefried with fear!'